Add a SharePoint Online source

 Coveo uses this permission to obtain the ID of a group (represents an Azure Active Directory group, which can be an Office 365 group, or a security group), and then a list of the group members (see Get group and List members).

-For delegated authentication, the Azure Active Directory application is automatically created in your SharePoint tenant when you create the source, and is linked to the permissions of the crawling account that you create.
+For User delegated access using OAuth 2.0, the Azure Active Directory application is automatically created in your SharePoint tenant when you create the source, and is linked to the permissions of the crawling account that you create.

 Note